shashilakra/XMLC_EconBiz_articles/README.md

 # XMLC_pubmed_articles
-This is an attempt to perform Extreme Multi Label Classification on labelling PubEcon articles.
+This is an attempt to perform Extreme Multi Label Classification on labelling EconBiz articles.